h4ck3rk3y/h4ck3rk3y.github.io/_posts/2020-03-20-mid-march-update.md

 3. **Reading** The dark forest is finished.
 I have 11 days to finish 3 more chapters of the intelligent investor.
 I think this goal will be on my side, that means I get a book.
 I'm thinking of getting The Algebra of Happiness by Prof Galloway.
 Almost ✅.
 I'll start reading the last in the series of the Remembrance of Earths Past series, Deaths End.

 4. **Side Project** I'm headed to lose access for Seinfeld.
 This is sad.
-I did some work on Indiecasters but the projecrt is far from release, I then worked on another small app and that is far from release.
+I did some work on Indiecasters but the project is far from release, I then worked on another small app and that is far from release.
 Now I have started working on a Gameboy emulator, but even if I do that diligently it will take too long.
-Reminder: Win was getting netflix back, last month the win for this and being under 70 kg was a new phone.
+Reminder: Win was getting Netflix back, last month the win for this and being under 70 kg was a new phone.
 Loss was losing access to Seinfeld.
 Life will be very boring with quarantine plus no Netflix/Seinfeld.
 I better work!

 ## General